A Detailed Breakdown of What You Need to Build a Server

 In general, the main decision you will have to make regarding server motherboards is whether you want a dual-socket or a single-socket motherboard.
 Dual-socket motherboards allow for 2 CPUs to be installed, doubling the performance but also the price.
 Single-socket motherboards, on the other hand, support the installation of only one CPU.

-When selecting a server motherboard you will have to take into account which CPU you have as most only support certain models of processors.
+When selecting a server motherboard, you will have to take into account which CPU you have as most only support certain models of processors.
 For example, you have an AMD EPYC 7002 as the first choice for the CPU, thus you will have to get a motherboard that will support this processor such as Supermicro’s H12DSU-iN server motherboard.

 The current leading server motherboard manufacturers are Supermicro, Gigabyte, and ASUS.
 If you are looking to get quality and performance then you should opt for a motherboard from one of them.

 Once you have a CPU and a motherboard picked out, the next thing to think about is storage.
 Just like any other previously mentioned components, storage devices for servers are designed for continuous usage under heavy loads.
 Inserting a consumer HDD (Hard Disk Drive) or SSD (Solid State Drive) into a server machine will cause the storage device to die within months as they are not equipped for this task.
+We will mention a few pros and cons of this technology, however, for a more detailed breakdown, check out our HDDs vs SSDs blog.

 Hard Disk Drives